 Running in the dark is significantly less awful if you can see where you’re going.
 Headlamps are a LOT brighter than your cell phone light, allow you be hands-free, and help cars see you better.
 A headlamp is also really helpful if you’re running on a non-paved surface or if you, like me, have terrible sidewalks in your neighborhood.

 There are running-specific headlamps, but I’m a big believer in using what you have, and I have a regular one for camping, so I use that.
-This similar one is also on sale for $12 at REI as of Labor Day 2020.

 2. Layers on layers on layers